Fifty-Nine/wavegen/README.md

 At some point I'll document the pinout for the J4 connector here.
 Until then the pinout is available in the schematic.

-Indicators D2 and D3 were originally intended as SPI TX/RX indicators, but that was before I realized that the FT2232H only enables them for UART communication.
+Indicators D2 and D3 were originally intended as SPI TX/RX indicators (and also that the AD 9837 has no TX...), but that was before I realized that the FT2232H only enables them for UART communication.
 There's nothing stopping the control software from using them for other purposes, although the silkscreen on rev. 2 would be